fionadonohue/Running/README.md

   <h3>Womans Adidas X9000L4</h3>
   <img src="X9000LR-feature-2.png.webp">
   <h2>Aethleisure</h2>
 <p>Wearing the right clothes while running is important to give your body enough flexability to move, and enough room to breathe and prevent sweating.
-Brands like Lululemon, Set Active, and Nike have cute, comfortable, high quality pieces that will last. <p>
+Brands like Lululemon, Set Active, and Nike have cute, comfortable, high quality pieces that will last. </p>
 </head>
 </html>